PomonaCS/Readmes/0) Introduction/README.md

    Scroll down to the `Git` sub-items, select the `Projects from Git` sub-item, and press the `Next` button.

-   Select the `Clone URI` option, and *paste* the URL for your forked copy of the master repo (for this assignment).
+   Select the `Clone URI` option, and *paste* the URL you got in step 3 above.
-   You may find it most convenient to use the SSH version of that URL.

    You will also have to add your Github user name and password (which you have the option of telling Eclipse to remember).
+   You may find it most convenient to use the SSH version of that URL, which allows you to use up-loaded authentication keys associated with your account.

    Select `master` as the branch to be imported.